in2workspace/dome-gitops-aks/README.md

 TODO Add the list of requiered applications using kubectl apply -f applications_in2_sbx/azure-argocd.yaml -n argocd
+# wait for it to be SYNCED and Healthy
+    watch kubectl get applications -n argocd

 TODO Repairing sealed secrets.
 By default the required secret will be in Generic Secrets